-2. Due to the fact, that in theory only the first few layers of the interface are considered, whereas in practical experiment a bigger scale of the interface is measured, can it be, that theory and experiments are not excluding each if the same dimensions are considered during the analysis?'
+2. Due to the fact, that in theory only the first few layers of the interface are considered, whereas in practical experiment a bigger scale of the interface is measured, can it be, that theory and experiments are not excluding each other?
+Are theory and experiments compatible, if the same dimensions are considered during the analysis?'